Hinode logo

 Blockquotes

 The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a footer or cite element, and optionally with in-line changes such as annotations and abbreviations.
-Use the > Markdown character to generate a blockquote and add {.blockquote} at the bottom of the block to apply the correct styling.
+Use the > Markdown character to generate a blockquote.

 The following Markdown generates a blockquote without attribution.